ArcticAntarctica/Seaway/README.md

-# Seaway – Isometric 3D Ship Navigation Prototype
+# Seaway – 3D Isometric Ship Cargo-Delivery Game Prototype

 ## Intro
 Navigate treacherous waters in this cozy isometric prototype game where you captain a cargo ship through procedurally generated archipelagos.
 Each island boasts a unique silhouette - your challenge is to memorize their shapes and successfully deliver packages to matching destinations.